NeilNjae/advent-of-code-19/README.md

 ## Creating subsequent days

-Each day lives in a separate directory within the `src` directory.
-It will also need it's own stanza in `advent-of-code.cabal`.
+Each day lives in a separate directory, with its own `package.yaml` file and code in the `src` directory.
+(I based this configuration from [mstksg's setup](https://github.com/mstksg/advent-of-code-2018).)

-Stack configuration taken from https://github.com/mstksg/advent-of-code-2018

 Compile with
 ```